TV Tropes Needs Your Help

 Scatting is vocalization that isn't lyrics.
 It is, for the most part, improvisation with wordless vocables, nonsense syllables, whistling, screaming

 , or even humming without words at all.
 It's sometimes used to mimic the sound of other instruments.
 Scatting gives the singer a chance to improvise his own melody and rhythm, basically creating the vocal equivalent to an instrumental solo.
+Rappers who do this during their songs are sometimes said to be "beat-boxing."

 Compare Indecipherable Lyrics